j6nca/notes/docs/work/deduplicating_metrics_targets_for_sidecar_containers.md

 }
 ```

 In hindsight we actually see something similar applied in the k8s-monitoring chart, but only towards portName (not sure why portNumber is excluded here).
 Which indicates we were on the right track!
+Applying the above change resolved our issue of duplicate metric scraping.
+You can find the fix in [this PR opened in the k8s-monitoring chart](https://github.com/grafana/k8s-monitoring-helm/pull/988).

 # References